ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 ### Objectively measuring improvement

 The bot training framework [rocket-learn](https://github.com/Rolv-Arild/rocket-learn) uses an ELO-like rating system to track the skill of the bot against previous versions, so you can actually measure how much the bot is improving.
-I do plan on implementing such a system for rlgym-ppo in both C++ and Python, but I haven't gotten around to it yet.
+There is also an ELO system in https://github.com/ZealanL/RLGymPPO_CPP.

 If you want to manually test improvement, you can verse your current bot against an older version and see who comes out on top.
 If you are doing this in RLBot, you will have to wait a while, as it takes many goals to actually begin to know if the bot is improving.